HorizenLabs/zkVerify/e2e-tests/README.md

 ---

-# NH-core end-to-end tests
+# zkVerify end-to-end tests

-This folder contains the `NH-core` end-to-end tests written for the Polkadot zombienet testing framework.
+This folder contains the `zkVerify` end-to-end tests written for the Polkadot zombienet testing framework.

 Each end-to-end test requires the following files:
 - A network configuration specification file, in `.toml` format; these are stored in the `e2e-tests/network_defs`.